backdaniel/ancient_fertilizer/README.md

 - Won't "grow" saplings or crops.
 - Simple and extensible.

-## FAQ
+## Design Choices

-### What shouldn't be duplicated?

-Anything that doesn't naturally spawn in the world.
+- Anything that doesn't spawn in the world can't be duplicated.

-### Why does basalt have a cobbled variation?

-Sedimentary rocks (like sandstone) drop themselves, and igneous rocks (like stone) drop cobble.

-### Why can't the bricks make walls?

-Design consistency, only cobble variants make walls.
+- Only cobbled variants make walls.